pleets/laravel-paypal/README.md

 @include('laravel-paypal::checkout.sdk')
 ```

+:bulb: You don't have to be worried about when to include this SDK.
+The component checks for `PAYPAL_CHECKOUT_ACTIVATED`
+and then include the JavaScript SDK in case the value were true.

-Then add the Smart Payment Button like this
+Then you can add the Smart Payment Button like this

 ```blade
 @include('laravel-paypal::checkout.button')
 ```

-Finally, after the code of this button add the javascript code to handle it
+:warning: Finally, after the code of this button add the javascript code to handle it.
+This JS file is not intended to be used for production.
+It is just an example about how to handle the PayPal button.

 ```html
 <script src="{{ asset('js/paypal/checkout.js') }}" defer></script>